Git Cherry Pick

 e - f - g Feature

-The f commit has been successfully picked into the feature branch
+The f commit has been successfully picked into the main branch

 Examples of git cherry pick

 git cherry pick can also be passed some execution options.